 Mucosal disease can be managed symptomatically.
 Topical corticosteroids, local anesthetics, and sucralfate are helpful.

 Dapsone 50 to 100 mg orally once a day may decrease the number, duration, and frequency of oral and genital lesions.
-Patients should first be tested for glucose-6-phosphate dehydrogenase (G6PD) deficiency Diagnosis Glucose-6-phosphate dehydrogenase (G6PD) deficiency is an X-linked enzymatic defect common in blacks, which can result in hemolysis after acute illnesses or intake of oxidant drugs (including... read more .
+Patients should first be tested for glucose-6-phosphate dehydrogenase (G6PD) deficiency Diagnosis Glucose-6-phosphate dehydrogenase (G6PD) deficiency is an X-linked enzymatic defect common in people with African ancestry that can result in hemolysis after acute illnesses or intake of oxidant... read more .

 Azathioprine 2.5 mg/kg orally once a day has been shown to improve oral and genital ulcers.

 Apremilast, an oral phosphodiesterase type 4 inhibitor, has been shown to decrease the number of oral ulcers and pain.